-The Unicorn Project In The Unicorn Project, we follow Maxine, a senior lead developer and architect, as she is exiled to the Phoenix Project, to the horror of her friends and colleagues, as punishment for contributing to a payroll outage.
+In The Unicorn Project, we follow Maxine, a senior lead developer and architect, as she is exiled to the Phoenix Project, to the horror of her friends and colleagues, as punishment for contributing to a payroll outage.
 She tries to survive in what feels like a heartless and uncaring bureaucracy and to work within a system where no one can get anything done without endless committees, paperwork, and approvals.
-By Gene Kim

-Drive Most people believe that the best way to motivate is with rewards like money—the carrot-and-stick approach.
-That's a mistake, says Daniel H. Pink (author of To Sell Is Human: The Surprising Truth About Motivating Others).
-In this provocative and persuasive new book, he asserts that the secret to high performance and satisfaction-at work, at school, and at home—is the deeply human need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.
-By Dan Pink
+Most people believe that the best way to motivate is with rewards like money—the carrot-and-stick approach.
+That’s a mistake, says Daniel H. Pink (author of To Sell Is Human: The Surprising Truth About Motivating Others).
+In this provocative and persuasive new book, he asserts that the secret to high performance and satisfaction at work, at school, and at home—is the deeply human need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.

 Deep work is the ability to focus without distraction on a cognitively demanding task.
-It's a skill that allows you to quickly master complicated information and produce better results in less time.
+It’s a skill that allows you to quickly master complicated information and produce better results in less time.
 Deep work will make you better at what you do and provide the sense of true fulfillment that comes from craftsmanship.
-In short, deep work is like a super power in our increasingly competitive twenty-first century economy.
-And yet, most people have lost the ability to go deep-spending their days instead in a frantic blur of e-mail and social media, not even realizing there's a better way.
-By Cal Newport
+In short, deep work is like a superpower in our increasingly competitive twenty-first-century economy.

-Radical Candor The idea is simple: You don't have to choose between being a pushover and a jerk.
-Using Radical Candor - avoiding the perils of obnoxious aggression, manipulative insincerity, and ruinous empathy - you can be kind and clear at the same time.
-By Kim Scott
+The idea is simple: You don’t have to choose between being a pushover and a jerk.
+Using Radical Candor – avoiding the perils of obnoxious aggression, manipulative insincerity, and ruinous empathy – you can be kind and clear at the same time.

 If you want to use Scrum to develop innovative products and services that delight your customers, Essential Scrum is the complete, single-source reference you’ve been searching for.
 Leading Scrum coach and trainer Kenny Rubin illuminates the values, principles, and practices of Scrum, and describes flexible, proven approaches that can help you implement it far more effectively.